| |

 patience & meditation can be perfected.

-the suffering of all sentient beings, both aspiring and engaging, is
+the suffering of all sentient beings to cease.
+This may be aspiring and engaging,

 wholly turned to otherness.
-Absolute Bodhicitta, like the ultimate wisdom
+Absolute Bodhicitta, like the wisdom

 understanding emptiness, understands & directly perceives the true nature